 Abstract

 Agrochemical formulations contain two broad classes of chemicals: active ingredients (AIs), which confer pest control action, and ‘inert’ ingredients, which facilitate the action of the AI.
 Most research into the effects of agrochemicals focusses on the effects of AIs.
 This reflects the assumption, engrained in legislation, that ‘inert’ ingredients are non-toxic.
 A systematic review of relevant research shows that for bees- a significant focus of research into agrochemical impacts, due to their essential role as pollinators- this assumption is both without empirical foundation and likely to be untrue.
 After conducting a systematic literature search, we found just 16 publications that actively tested the effects of ‘inert’ ingredients on bee health.
 In these studies, ‘inert’ ingredients were found to cause mortality in bees through multiple exposure routes.
 ‘Inert’ ingredients also acted synergistically with other stressors, and caused sublethal and colony level effects.
 In addition, the lack of research on ‘inert’ ingredient effects on bees is compounded by a lack of diversity in study organism used, with only 2 publications assessing effects on non-Apis bees.
-We argue that ‘inert’ ingredients have distinct, and poorly understood, ecological persistency profiles making research into their individual effects necessary.
-We draw a contrast between the mitigation measures in place to protect bees from exposure to insecticides, and the near total lack of mitigation in place to protect bees from ‘inert’ ingredients, and argue that research efforts should be redistributed to address the knowledge gap identified here.
+We argue that ‘inert’ ingredients have distinct, and poorly understood, ecological persistency profiles and toxicities making research into their individual effects necessary.
+We highlight the near total lack of mitigation in place to protect bees from ‘inert’ ingredients, and argue that research efforts should be redistributed to address the knowledge gap identified here.
 Specifically, we call for a new focus on testing the wealth of understudied ‘inert’ substances, and a shift away from testing well understood chemicals like neonicotinoids.
 If so-called ‘inert’ ingredients are, in fact, detrimental to bee health, their potential role in widespread bee declines needs urgent assessment.

 Introduction

 Ecosystem services provided by pollinators contribute $235-577 billion to the global economy each year, with bees providing the majority of pollination (Potts et al., 2016).
 Consequently, declines in bees pose a significant threat to this economic value (Potts et al., 2016), with, for example, 37% of EU bee species where trends can be measured showing declines (Nieto et al., 2014).
-While numerous factors are likely contributing to these declines, one factor that has been repeatedly linked to bee declines is the widespread use of pesticides (Rundlöf et al., 2015, Woodcock et al., 2016, McArt et al., 2017).
+While numerous factors are likely contributing to these declines, one factor that has been repeatedly linked to bee declines is the widespread use of pesticides, with experimental, correlational and modelling work at a range of scales confirming the link (Rundlöf et al., 2015, Woodcock et al., 2016, McArt et al., 2017).
 However, pesticides are not applied alone, but rather are used within complex formulations.
 Each formulation includes both the active ingredient (AI) itself, and co-formulants that facilitate the action of the AI (Hazen, 2000).
 When applied to crops, such formulations are often further accompanied by separate products called adjuvants that complement the action of the pesticide.
+These substances play a range of roles including surfactants which help AI penetrate into leaves, emulsifiers which help products stay thoroughly mixed, and solvents which help dissolve the active ingredient.
 Both co-formulants and adjuvants are referred to as ‘inert’ ingredients, because they are not intended to have direct pest control action.